rqlite/rqlite.io/content/en/docs/install-rqlite/building-from-source/_index.md

 ok      github.com/rqlite/rqlite/system_test   7.853s
 ```
 ## Release process
-A rqlite release is [generated automatically using GitHub Actions](https://github.com/rqlite/rqlite/blob/master/.github/workflows/build-release-binaries.yml) anytime a new GitHub release is created and tagged.
+An rqlite release is [generated automatically using GitHub Actions](https://github.com/rqlite/rqlite/blob/master/.github/workflows/build-release-binaries.yml) any time a new GitHub release is created and tagged.
 >While SQLite functionality is compiled into rqlite (so you do not need SQLite to be installed on the host machine) [libc](https://www.gnu.org/software/libc/) is dynamically linked -- in other words, libc must be available on the host machine.
-This shouldn't be an issue in practise and maximises compatibility with whatever host machine you run rqlite on.
+This shouldn't be an issue in practice and maximizes compatibility with whatever host machine you run rqlite on.
 Note that when running an official release on Linux rqlite currently requires glibc 2.32 or later.

 ### Backporting fixes
 Generally speaking fixes are not backported to earlier major releases, though if the issue is very serious it may be.
 For the record, the backport-and-release process is as follows: